LAION-AI/Open-Assistant/docs/datasets/README.md

 load_dataset("OpenAssistant/my_dataset")
 ```

-Congratulations - you've now added a dataset to the Hub!
+Congratulations - you've now added a dataset to the OpenAssistant org!